 Of all my memories of Christmas past, the most magical was a personal and very private moment in time.
-It was 1978 and I was an independent-minded eight-year old boy, who’d already seen much of the country.
+I was an independent-minded eight-year old boy, who’d already seen much of the country.
 My family recently made another unexpected move, taking me away from yet another school and another set of friends, before settling in the town of Vegreville, Alberta.
 Vegreville was where my sister eventually joined the family and is best known for having the world’s largest Ukrainian egg.
 A traditional hand-painted egg referred to as a psyanka, it stands nearly thirty feet tall and at one time was even visited by the Queen of England.

 We moved to what the locals called Veg after my father went from small town bartender, to small town pawn shop operator, and specialized in selling the cheapest cigarettes in town.
 We lived in what was no less than a mansion compared to the one room shack the four of us were crammed into back in Two Hills and once again, I had my own room.
 I actually had my own floor, as my bedroom was in the partially finished basement.
 It was an older home, but was well kept.
 At the bottom of the wooden staircase sat a washer and dryer, and on the opposite side of the basement was my bedroom.
 With no central heating downstairs, my room had its own little gas heater and above my bed was a small rectangular window that looked out onto the backyard.
 I always did my best to keep my feet inside the square black and white tiles of my bedroom floor and the walls were painted gray.
 The area between the washer and dryer and the door to my bedroom was carpeted with gray indoor / outdoor carpeting, but the walls were still concrete, which made the place feel chilly most of the time.

 A Christmas Carol that year was wonderful indeed.
-By 1978, I’d already committed several scenes to memory.
+By this time, I’d already committed several scenes to memory.
 More than anything, I waited with the greatest anticipation for the third and most frightening ghost to arrive.
 The sight of Ebenezer Scrooge being shown his own headstone frightened me every time, as my parents sat with my brother on the sofa and I lay stretched out on the floor.
 The way everyone spoke of Ebenezer after his passing had a profound effect on me and from the youngest of ages, I became enamored with the concepts of legacy and remembrance, as well as the stories of our lives and the telling record they leave behind.

 My sister had still yet to make her appearance in the family, so upon the conclusion of another great viewing of my all-time favorite Christmas movie, my mother carried my little brother to his room, said good night, and went off to bed.
 My father and I chatted and watched TV for a while.
-Movies and special programs aside, another part of the Holiday Season I always loved was that it didn’t mater if it was a sitcom, an hour long drama, the movie of the week, or even the commercials in between – everything teemed with all things Christmas.
+Movies and special programs aside, another part of the Holiday Season I always loved was that it didn’tmater if it was a sitcom, an hour long drama, the movie of the week, or even the commercials in between – everything teemed with all things Christmas.

 My father eventually fell asleep in front of the television.
 Not long after, I quietly said good night and made my way down to the basement.
 This was the first in a series of rooms that also offered me an entire floor of my own, culminating ten years later in a two room loft just before leaving home.
 I became quite partial to feeling like somewhat of a separate entity from that of my own family.
 In some ways, I felt as though I was forever the lone spectator in an empty Victorian theatre, watching my family’s tragic comedy unfold.
 This particular house was the first step towards such a feeling and as I closed the door to my bedroom and turned up the gas heater, all I could think about was waking up the next morning.
 My parents only put out a small handful of the gifts before Christmas Day.
 The night before, as we slept contentedly in our rooms, my mother and father quietly brought out all the presents.